Princess Charlotte Proves She’s The Cutest Royal Doing Adorable Headstand Near Kate Middleton

 Can Princess Charlotte get any cuter?
 The tiny royal was photographed doing an adorable headstand while sitting outside with mom Kate Middleton and brother Prince George.
 See the pics here!

 Just when you thought Princess Charlotte, 3, couldn’t get any cuter, she goes and does a headstand while watching her dad, Prince William, 35, play polo.
 The young royal proved yet again just how adorable she is by showing off her acrobatic skills to her mom Kate Middleton, 36, and big brother Prince George, 4, on June 10.
 Charlotte also sat on her mother’s lap and shared a sweet moment with Kate while the family sat on the grass together as William competed in the Maserati Royal Charity Polo Trophy at Beaufort Polo Club in Gloucestershire.
-SEE THE PICS OF CHARLOTTE DOING A HEADSTAND HERE.

 The family outing comes just one day after the foursome celebrated Queen Elizabeth‘s birthday in London.
 William, Kate, and their two oldest children – Prince Louis stayed home for the festivities – took part in the Trooping the Colour parade on June 9 before watching the Royal Air Force flypast from the balcony at Buckingham Palace.